JonnySB/JonnySB/README.md

 ## 👨‍💻 I'm a Full Stack Developer based in London

-- 🌱 I’ve recently finished the Makers Bootcamp and am looking for a new challenge.
+- 🌱 I’ve recently finished the Makers Bootcamp and am looking for a new challenge

 - 🔭 I’m working on a number of different projects at the moment - checkout my repos!